rpoleski/MulensModel/developers_board.md

     * utils.py:57 - code produces 2 warnings, should produce just one; use masking
     * documentation - use ITALICS
     * uses masks there if warnings and apply None etc. - check examples after change!
+    * add a function that calculates mag/flux in a different flux space - we currently do it in MulensData.plot() and Model.get\_residuals()
   * MulensObjects submodule:
   * Plotting:
     * _plt.plot() .scatter() and .errorbar() should share default colors, so that when you plot one dataset and one model and don't set colors, then they are of different colors_